ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 97 Little Glassywing Pompeius verna (W. H. Edwards, 1862)

-The sprightly ‘little glass-wing’ has become much more common here since the 19th century.
-Scudder called it “exceedingly rare” in New England, and “confined to the southern portions" (1889: 1745).
-He does not mention it in his 1862 list of butterflies of New England, having evidently not seen any specimens by then.
+Scudder does not mention Little Glassywing in his 1862 list of butterflies of New England, having evidently not seen any local specimens by then.
 By 1889 he can cite specimens from only four Massachusetts locations, all in the Connecticut River valley: Mt.
 Tom, South Hadley, Amherst Notch, and Springfield.
-Collector F. H. Sprague did not have it on his comprehensive 1878 list (Sprague 1879).
+Thaddeus Harris did not have this species in his 1820-1850 Boston area collection (Index).
+Collector F. H. Sprague did not have it on his lengthy 1878 list for the Boston area (Sprague 1879); he found it only in Amherst (1885, 1886; twelve specimens in the MCZ).
+W. T. M. Forbes (1909) did not report it from around Worcester.
 Although many other skippers were known in eastern Massachusetts at the turn of the century, Little Glassywing had not been found.
-Like the Delaware Skipper in 1900, and the Zabulon Skipper today, Little Glassywing seems to have first arrived in the state by moving up the Connecticut valley.

 Photo: Amity Place, Amherst, Mass., F. Model, July 10, 2007

-Little Glassywing appears to have been expanding its range northward in the 20th century, like the Delaware Skipper.
+Little Glassywing appears to have been expanding northward in the 20th century, like the Delaware Skipper.
 In New Jersey, a 1990’s review of historical sources indicates that this species was increasing there between 1890 and 1910, and by the 1990's was “more common today than a century ago" (Gochfeld and Burger 1997: 243).
-In his review of New England lepidoptera in the 1930’s, Farquhar (1934) still finds Little Glassywing “exceedingly rare,” but is able to cite one specimen from eastern Massachusetts: from Stoneham, caught by noted collector C. V. Blackburn.
-Otherwise, he knew only those western Massachusetts locations cited by Scudder.
-On Nantucket and Martha's Vineyard, Jones and Kimball (1943) did not find it, saying its putative presence was "not verifiable," and there are no mid-century specimens from these well-collected islands.
+Little Glassywing appears to have arrived in eastern Massachusetts in the 1920's (Stichter 2013b).
+Reviewing New England lepidoptera in the 1930’s, Farquhar (1934) found Little Glassywing “exceedingly rare,” but was able to cite one specimen from eastern Massachusetts: from Stoneham, caught by noted collector C. V. Blackburn.
+This specimen appears to be the earliest dated record of Little Glassywing in eastern Massachusetts; it is a male dated June 30, 1929, and is now in the Insect Collection at Furman University in South Carolina (http://eweb.furman.edu/~snyderjohn/collection/insecta_collector.php).
+However, in the Harvard MCZ there are also two Weston specimens, by C. J. Paine, undated but likely from the 1920's.
+There is also an August 1930 specimen in a Denton mount from Stoughton, in the Hagelstein collection.

-But by the 1960’s and 1970s, Little Glassywing was becoming more common in Massachusetts (Table 2).
+By the 1960’s and 1970s, Little Glassywing was becoming more common in Massachusetts (Table 2).
 As an interesting new species, it was widely collected.
 Mark Mello found it in Rochester in July 1961 (Mello, pers. collection).
 C. G. Oliver found it in West Acton, Acton Center and Belmont 1956-1965 (Yale Peabody Museum).
-William D. Winter found it in 1966 in Dover, 1972 in Westwood, and 1974 in Millis and Sherborn and West Medway (specimens in the Harvard Museum of Comparative Zoology).
+William D. Winter found it in 1966 in Dover, 1972 in Westwood, and 1974 in Millis and Sherborn and West Medway (specimens in the Harvard MCZ).
 Edward Peters took males and females in Carlisle in August 1970 and July 1971, and Darryl Willis reported Little Glassywing as “common” in July 1974 in the Holliston-Sherborn area (Lep.
 Soc.
 Seas.
 Sum. and Corresp.
 1959-81).
 The species was also apparently moving into higher-elevation Berkshire County: L. F. Gall documented Little Glassywing on 9 July 1974, finding a specimen in Becket, and earlier--1947-- it had been found in New Marlborough on the Connecticut border (Yale Peabody Museum).

 Host Plants and Habitat

-The Connecticut Atlas did not find eggs or larvae in the wild, but raised Little Glassywing in the lab on Tridens flavus, Schizachryrium scoparius (Little Bluestem), and Dactylis glomerata (Orchard Grass).
+The Connecticut Atlas did not find eggs or larvae in the wild, but raised Little Glassywing in the lab on Tridens flavus, Schizachryrium scoparius (little bluestem), and Dactylis glomerata (orchard grass).
 Field evidence is needed to determine what the natural host grass is today in our area, but all of these grasses are likely candidates.

-Little Glassywing’s preferred habitat is widely reported to be both moist meadows and woodland roads and edges (O’Donnell et al 2007; Cech 2005; Opler and Krizek 1984; Layberry 1998; Shapiro 1974).
+Little Glassywing’s preferred habitat is widely reported to be both moist meadows and woodland roads and edges (O’Donnell et al. 2007; Cech 2005; Opler and Krizek 1984; Layberry 1998; Shapiro 1974).
 In moist meadows, it is often found flying along with Northern Broken-Dash and Dun Skipper and nectaring on common and swamp milkweeds, vetch, dogbane, self-heal, and perennial pea.
-However, the purported sole larval host plant, Purpletop, is a facultative upland grass, occurring most often in dry sandy woods and woods edges (Magee and Ahles 1999; Leahy, Atlas), and Little Glassywing may particularly use areas near woodlands for larval feeding.
+However, the purported sole larval host plant, purpletop, is a facultative upland grass, occurring most often in dry sandy woods and woods edges (Magee and Ahles 1999; Leahy, Atlas), and Little Glassywing may particularly use areas near woodlands for larval feeding.

 Little Glassywing is hard to find on Cape Cod and evidently not present on the Islands in Massachusetts, and in fact is generally rarer on the outer coastal plain of eastern United States than inland (Cech 2005).
-It is rare in the sandy pine plain areas of southern New Jersey, even where Purpletop grass is common (Gochfeld and Burger 1997:243).
+It is rare in the sandy pine plain areas of southern New Jersey, even where purpletop grass is common (Gochfeld and Burger 1997:243).
 Cech speculates that “perhaps the grass is more fire-tolerant than the butterfly.”

 It seems safe to say that Little Glassywing probably utilizes all types of grassy open areas, wet, mesic and dry, for nectar and larval hosts, but may particularly need inland dry areas for larval hosts.
 NatureServe (2010) says that it is “not usually seen far from trees,” but its habitat “may vary regionally.”
 Cech (2005) classes Little Glassywing as an adaptable meadow-habitat generalist.